 Applying without the help of a cosigner

 To apply for a student loan without a cosigner, a free application for Federal Student Aid (FAFSA) can be submitted online and offline.
-Many colleges and universities require filling the FAFSA form, but either way, you must file the FAFSA in order to be considered for financial aid.
+Many colleges and universities require filing the FAFSA form, but either way, you must file the FAFSA in order to be considered for financial aid.

 A guarantor is needed for the federal financial aid and you must submit the FAFSA.
 It generally takes about 22 minutes for completion and this can be done online.